-The geometric solid symbol of the 31st path is the tetrahedronal pyramid, which conveys admission.
+The geometric solid symbol of the 31st path is the tetrahedronal pyramid, which conveys admission in the older ceremonies of the Golden Dawn.
 Shin is the letter of the 31st path and is formed from three flames joined at the base.
 Shin literally means ‘tooth’, but the significance is of spirit-fire or that which endures—bone, substance, eternity and immortal life.
 The ancient Egyptian source of the word is shen, the ring of eternity and the ‘round’, which is shown here being carried through the air by Horus in the form of a falcon.
 The shen ring consists of the upper section or circle of the Ankh of Life, bound to a horizontal beam.
 It denotes eternity, the liberated spirit as opposed to life in the flesh.

 At the top of the picture, to the left, are the Egyptian hieroglyphs for the Eternal (heh).
 The knotted flax is thought to be a wick for a lamp.
 The wick burns and gives forth a flame of light without perishing.
 It is fed on pure oil, which is the perfection of life.
 When the twin serpents of the Shakti Power cease to oppose and are woven together thus, the life force sustains an immortal existence.
 The appearance of things no longer deludes the soul.
 Nuit and Hadit are shown in the abstract solar glyph between the knots of eternity as circle and point.